imakshayverma/gramex-guide/pptxhandler/entrepreneurship/README.md

 numbers don't matter.
 We will identify them by the 2-letter codes in the text.

-It also has text boxes for the title, sources, etc. Since we will create one slide for each year, the only one that matters is the "Caption", which reads "BY STATE, 2019".
-The rest stays the same across years.
+It also has text boxes for the title, sources, etc. Since we will create one slide for each year, we'll also change "Caption" ever slide, which reads "BY STATE, 2019".

 ## Create the data